 h, cell = self.encoder(src)

-Then, we must loop through our decoder model to generate a output prediction for each step in our output sequence.
+Then, we must loop through our decoder model to generate an output prediction for each step in our output sequence.
 Our first element of our output sequence will always be the <start> token.
 Our target sequences already contain this as the first element, so we just set our initial input equal to this by taking the first element of the list:

 input = trg[0,:]